Alucad0/Battleships/README.md

 ### Descrption of the project

 This project is going to be a two player OOP (Object-oriented programming) game of battleships using an API.
-The programm will start by displaying the UI (User intereface) with a plethora of options.
-The user will choose between playing, view highscore or see instructions by pressing keys that correlate to each options.
+The program will start by displaying the UI (User intereface) with a plethora of options.
+The user will choose between playing, viewing highscores or see instructions by pressing keys that correlate to each option.
 When the user chooses to play it will ask for a username, then the a user will place the ships followed by the other guessing thier location.

 ### Requirements